Saad Bin Jung: Early life

 Saad Bin Jung was born into the Paigah family of Hyderabad state, and the royalty of Bhopal and Pataudi.
 He is the son of Nawab Bashir Yar Jung and his wife, the titular Begum of Bhopal, Saleha Sultan.
 The Paigah family was one of the highest feudal landowning families of Hyderabad.
 Saad's father, Bashir Yar Jung, was from the Paigah Vicar ul Umra, and his mother, Saleha Sultan, was the eldest daughter of her highness Sajida Sultan, the Begum of Bhopal and Iftikhar Ali Khan Pataudi, Nawab of Pataudi, and was the sister of Mansoor Ali Khan Pataudi, the 9th Nawab of Pataudi.
 Both nawabs, known respectively as "Pataudi Senior" and "Pataudi Junior", were distinguished cricketers who captained the Indian Test team.
 Saad is the great-grandson of Hamidullah Khan, the Nawab of Bhopal, who succeeded to the throne of Bhopal after a long reign of royal queens.
-Major General of Pakistan, Sher Ali Khan, is his great-granduncle, and the diplomat Shahryar Khan is his uncle, through her grandaunt Abida Sultan.
+Major General of Pakistan, Sher Ali Khan Pataudi, is his great-granduncle, and the diplomat Shahryar Khan is his uncle, through her grandaunt Abida Sultan.
 The actress Sharmila Tagore is his aunt by marriage (Mansoor's wife), and the actors Saif Ali Khan and Soha Ali Khan, and Saba Ali Khan, are his first cousins.

 Saad grew up in Hyderabad, where he attended Hyderabad Public School and Nizam College.